kwdChan/pyscratch/docs/v1.0/tutorial/install.md

 {: .no_toc }

 ## Start the game with an empty scene
-Create a new file in the folder called `main.py`.
+Create a new file in the project folder called `main.py`.
 **This script is where you start the game.**

 Put in these lines below and run the script `main.py`.